burhanitextile/Store-Customer-Assistant-Ai-Agent-/design_decisions.md

 ## 5. Error Handling at the Tool Level

-Each tool returns a structured `{"error": "..."}` dict on invalid input instead of raising exceptions.
-Claude reads this error and translates it into a polite customer-facing message — preventing hallucination and raw error dumps reaching the user.
+Each tool returns a structured `{"error": "..."}` dict on invalid input instead of raising exceptions. gemini reads this error and translates it into a polite customer-facing message — preventing hallucination and raw error dumps reaching the user.

 ---